Linguapress.com home

-THE BOX - A short story by Andrew Rossiter
+The BOX - a short story

 "And when do I get paid?" asked Mick.

-"You'll get twenty quid at the hotel."
+"You'll get fifty quid at the hotel."

 Sophie was not terribly excited when he told her about it.